 On your history page (opens in new tab), you can see the following data related to the time you’ve spent on the Skills platform:

-- View time refers to the total amount of time you’ve spent watching a course, including rewatching previously viewed clips.
+- View time: the total amount of time you’ve spent watching a course, including rewatching previously viewed clips.
 View time does not change based on the speed that you watch a video.

-- Course progress is the sum of the duration of clips you’ve completed in a course.
+- Course progress: the sum of the duration of clips you’ve completed in a course.
 This does not necessarily represent the amount of time you’ve spent watching a course.

-- Duration is the total run time of the course.
+- Duration: the total run time of the course.